-All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag supplemental restraint system (SRS) is provided.
+WARNING: All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag supplemental restraint system (SRS) is provided.

-Always transport children 12 years old and under in the back seat and always properly use appropriate child restraints.
+WARNING: Always transport children 12 years old and under in the back seat and always properly use appropriate child restraints.
 Never place a rear-facing child seat in front of an active airbag.
 If you must transport a forward-facing child in the front seat, move the seat all the way back and use appropriate restraints.

-The National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 25 cm (10 inches) between an occupant's chest and the driver airbag module.
+WARNING: National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 cm) between an occupant's chest and the driver airbag module.

-Never place your arm over the air bag module as a deploying air bag can result in serious arm fractures or other injuries.
+WARNING: Never place your arm over the air bag module as a deploying air bag can result in serious arm fractures or other injuries.